-- Applications GMS adds a variety of Google applications and associated widgets including Chrome, Gmail, Drive and Maps. - Services: - TalkBack Service Provides spoken feedback on various parts of the user interface.
-To enable, go to Settings > Accessibility. - Network Location Provider Adds a location provider which uses Wi-Fi access point information to provide a location without using GPS.
-To enable, go to Settings > Location. - Widevine DRM Enables the digital rights management so that protected content can be played.
-Enable via DRM Info from the Play Store. - Google Cloud Messaging Allows the sending of data from your server to your VC80x and also to receive messages from devices on the same connection. - Backup and Restore Allows the users settings and applications to be backed up to a Google server and subsequently restored from that server after a factory reset. - Google accounts Create and use a Google account to synchronize mail, files, music, photos, contacts and calendar events.
+- Apps GMS adds a variety of Google apps and associated widgets including Chrome, Gmail, Drive, and Maps. - Services: - Speech to Text Allows for free format speech to text in many languages for both connected and disconnected network.
+Launch by touching the microphone icon on the keyboard. - TalkBack Service Provides spoken feedback on various parts of the user interface.
+To enable, go to Settings > Accessibility. - Network Location Provider Adds a location provider which uses mobile network tower information and Wi-Fi access point information to provide a location without using GPS.
+To enable, go to Settings > Location access. - Widevine DRM Enables Digital Rights Management (DRM) so that protected streaming video content can be played.
+Enable DRM Info from the Google Play TM store. - Google Cloud Messaging Allows the device to receive data from the server and other devices on the same connection. - Backup and Restore Allows the users settings and apps to be backed up to a Google server and subsequently restored from that server after a factory reset. - Google Accounts Create and use a Google account to synchronize mail, files, music, photos, contacts and calendar events.